1. The Parents

 The children of Haiti who are legally eligible for adoption live in crèches and orphanages.
 The children who need adoptive families have been abandoned, orphaned, or relinquished by their parents, primarily because of the extreme economic disadvantages of their birth families.
 It’s important to stipulate that not all the children living in care are eligible for adoption.
 Only the central authority for adoption in Haiti, the Institut du Bein-Etre Social et de Recherches (IBESR), can determine that a child in care qualifies for adoption, and only IBESR can match a child to a family.

 The ages of legally available children range from 2 to 16.
 Families may state a gender preference when submitting their home study.
 Because most prospective parents express a preference for a girl, families who are open to a boy will usually be matched faster.
 Sibling groups are also available.
 The children are typically of African descent.
-In 2021, almost 43% of the children adopted were boys, and approximately 56% were girls.
+In 2022, almost 55% of the children adopted were boys, and approximately 45% were girls.
+The majority of them were 5-12 years old.

 4. The Process